ethberlinzwei/KnowledgeBase/README.md

+# ETHBerlin Zwei Knowledge Base 2019

+This repository of knowledge will guide you getting started with ETHBerlin, Ethereum, blockchain, and decentralized application development in general.

+### TL;DR

+- Find a team on Github: https://github.com/ethberlinzwei/Find-A-Team
+- Connect with hackers on Riot: [#ethberlinhackers:matrix.org](https://webchat.weho.st/#/room/#ethberlinhackers:matrix.org)
+- Contribute to the knowledge base on Riot: [#ethberlinzwei-kb:chat.weho.st](https://webchat.weho.st/#/room/#ethberlinzwei-kb:chat.weho.st)
+- Sign up for ETHBerlin Zwei on Devpost: https://ethberlin.devpost.com/
+- Check for updates on: https://ethberlinzwei.com/
+- Find the old knowledge base from last year at: https://github.com/ethberlin-hackathon/ETHBerlin-KnowledgeBase

+### @TODO for this knowlege base 2019

-Teams and who is working on what
+- [ ] Teams and who is working on what
-Starting points for the components you will need and how they might relate to the project I need help/mentoring/what's my level/what do you know?
+- [ ] Starting points for the components you will need and how they might relate to the project
+- [ ] I need help/mentoring/what's my level/what do you know?
-Tips to be productive at a hackathon?
+- [ ] Tips to be productive at a hackathon?
-Examples of projects from before and previous winners, and lessons learned.
+- [ ] Examples of projects from before and previous winners, and lessons learned.
-What is your role and what can you do to help, were there gaps from last year?
+- [ ] What is your role and what can you do to help, were there gaps from last year?
-A hacker is x,y,z, or a glossary, be specific that it doesn't have to be a code, the Es needs different experiences.
+- [ ] A hacker is x,y,z, or a glossary, be specific that it doesn't have to be a code, the Es needs different experiences.

-Should we push to a sub-site too?
+- [ ] Should we push to a sub-site too?
 GH pages

-Old website still findable?
+- [ ] Old website still findable?
 Is it better?

-* * *
+---

-# ETHBerlin Knowledge Base
+# The old ETHBerlin Knowledge Base 2018 below

 If you're hacking at ETHBerlin, this is your one-stop source of information.